 Want to find out?
 You can request notes from these meetings.
 Yes, the special education teacher should have detailed notes for every meeting that takes place.
-You, as a parent/guardian have the right to receive these meeting notes.
-But… If you are finding that these notes are just stating things like, “Going well,” or “Next project due next month,” then you need to intervene.
+You, as a parent/guardian, have the right to receive these meeting notes.
+But… If you find that these notes are just stating things like, “Going well,” or “Next project due next month,” you need to intervene.

-Most of the time, special education TEAMS have many other students with consultation and they group these meetings together.
+Most of the time, special education TEAMS have many other students with consultation, and they group these meetings.
 Sometimes a particular student receives most of the meeting time, leaving your child without the required 15 minutes of consultation.

-To make sure those 15 minutes are packed with information specific to your child, create a log with the TEAM that they need to fill out for each meeting.
+To ensure those 15 minutes are packed with information specific to your child, create a log with the TEAM that they need to fill out for each meeting.
 I have listed two generic examples below, one for academics and one for behavior.
-Make sure you make the log specific to your child’s needs by listing what specific academic or behavior that needs to be improved.
+Make sure you make the log specific to your child’s needs by listing what specific academic or behavior needs to be improved.